 Council is committed to improving our community’s health and wellness and will continue to seek opportunities for positive and healthy choices.
 Through a number of surveys and information gathered through the Recreation Strategic Plan process, Council is confident in the community’s desire to pursue a Health, Wellness and Aquatic Centre.

-Council’s priority for 2016 will be to prepare preliminary concepts and plans, identify funding sources, secure a location, develop a budget, and to work on operational strategies.
+Council’s priority will be to prepare preliminary concepts and plans, identify funding sources, secure a location, develop a budget, and to work on operational strategies.
 Council has directed staff to engage the public for consultation when the time is deemed to be appropriate or as needed.

 It is Council’s desire to be ready when capital funding programs are announced.